-Studies on synchronization of linear systems under an event-triggered framework can be found in [Guinaldo et al., 2011,Liu et al., 2013a] where the control signals are continuous in time and are generated via a model based approach while the communication signals are piecewise constant and based on the error between the real state and the uncoupled model state.
-Synchronization of linear systems has also been investigated in [Liu et al., 2013b], although the absence of Zeno behaviour [Johansson et al., 1999] is not proved, while in [Persis, 2013] a self-triggered approach is exploited in order to compute the next triggering instant.
-In this paper we study a novel distributed eventtriggered control scheme able to guarantee synchronization of nonlinear multi-agent systems by using distributed information related to each pair of connected agents.
-The relative information on the state mismatch between each pair of connected agents will be considered, in order to generate local events and update the control law.
-The proposed idea follows a model-based approach, where each agent is equipped with its own embedded processor and it is assumed to know the dynamical model of its neighbours and to predict their state evolutions between any two consecutive triggering events.
+each agent is equipped with its own embedded processor and it is assumed to know the dynamical model of its neighbours, and to predict their state evolutions between any two consecutive triggering events.
 Both the control and the communication signals will be piecewise constant and, specifically, neighbouring nodes will exchange information about their current (piecewise constant) control input.
 Such information will allow each node to predict the evolution of its neighbours and evaluate a trigger condition.
-The proposed scheme solves the problem of achieving synchronization of the interconnected nonlinear systems while guaranteeing a nonzero lower bound for the interevent time.
-The existence of such bound is a stronger result than the simple absence of Zeno behaviour, which only excludes accumulation point over a finite time, but does not prevent triggers to get infinitesimally close in time.
+The proposed scheme solves the problem of achieving synchronization of the interconnected nonlinear systems while guaranteeing a nonzero lower bound for the inter-event time.
+The existence of such a bound is a stronger result than proving simply the absence of Zeno behaviour, which only excludes accumulation point over a finite time, but does not prevent triggers to get infinitesimally close in time.
 This advantage allows applications where both the communication bandwidth and the maximum updating frequency of actuators are critical.
-Furthermore, it also allows the development of an asynchronous periodic event-triggered strategy, where the agents check periodically a trigger condition and decide whether or not update their control input.
+Furthermore, it also allows the development of an asynchronous periodic eventtriggered strategy, where the agents check periodically a trigger condition and decide whether or not to update their control input.
 In this case, no computations based on the model are needed.
 Such periodic event-triggered scheme represents the other major contribution of this work.